CENTRAL WASHINGTON FAMILY MEDICINE

 SITE COORDINATOR: Verna Red Bear

-Thirty residents and twelve family medicine faculty with a full complement of other health professionals including four Integrated Behavioral Health Consultants at the Central Washington Family Medicine (CWFM) clinic.
+Thirty residents and about a dozen family medicine faculty with a full complement of other health professionals including Integrated Behavioral Health Consultants at the Central Washington Family Medicine (CWFM) clinic.
 The clinic and residency program are services of Community Health of Central Washington (CHCW), a Federally Qualified Health Center that receives federal funding to provide care to Medicaid and Medicare populations.
-The residency is a federally designated and funded Teaching Health Center and is dually accredited by the ACGME and the AOA.
+The residency is a federally designated and funded Teaching Health Center and is accredited by the ACGME has Osteopathic Recognition.

 Faculty.
-Clerkship Site Directors in Yakima are Mindy Udell, MD and Katina Rue, DO.
-Other faculty physicians who participate in student teaching include: Taj Heer MD, Joel Pearson MD, Debra Gould MD, MPH, Portia Jones MD, MPH, Maria Verduzco MD, Russell Maier MD, Brandon Isaacs DO, Meg Mac Leod MD, Judy Harvey MD, Brent Herr MD, and Patrick Moran DO, Patrick Vigil MD, Caitlin Hill MD, Midhuna Papazian MD.
-Ancillary faculty who may work with the students include our pediatricians Melissa Lemp DO, and Stephen Pearson MD, our Pharmacist Louise Achey, PharmD, and our Behavioral Health Consultants Kirk Strosahl, PhD, Bridget Beachy PsyD, David Bauman PsyD, and Michael Aquilino MS. Students also work with Senior residents in both the inpatient and outpatient settings and on Labor and Delivery.
+Clerkship Site Director in Yakima is Katina Rue, DO.
+Other faculty physicians who participate in student teaching include: Taj Heer MD, Joel Pearson MD, Portia Jones MD, MPH, Maria Verduzco MD, Russell Maier MD, Brandon Isaacs DO, Meg Mac Leod MD, Judy Harvey MD, Patrick Moran DO, Patrick Vigil MD, Caitlin Hill MD, Midhuna Papazian MD.
+Ancillary faculty who may work with the students include our pediatrician Stephen Pearson MD, our Pharmacist Louise Achey, PharmD, and our Behavioral Health Consultants Bridget Beachy PsyD, David Bauman PsyD, and Arissa Walberg PsyD.
+Students also work with Senior residents in both the inpatient and outpatient settings and on Labor and Delivery.

 Central Washington Family Medicine, Community Health of Central Washington